Home

 I am someone who is fascinated by people, how we interact and especially the way we as humans learn.
 This is not just an academic interest but a very practical one.
 We learn in different ways.
 For each of us, what we find difficult and easy to learn varies.
 We too often judge others through the lens of our own experiences.

-My own experience is of people assuming that, if I just tried harder and put in a bit of effort, I would be able to spell better or do other things my dyslexia makes more challenging.
+My own experience is of people assuming that, if I just tried harder and put in a bit of effort, I would be able to spell better or do the other things that my dyslexia makes more challenging.
 What people are so often saying is that, if only you would try harder and put more effort in you could be more like me.
 Wouldn’t life be dull if we were all the same and all thought and responded to life and faith in the same way!

-In the Walking with Micah report there is the quote from John Wesley’s Sermon 39 that says “Though we cannot think alike, may we not love alike?
+In the Justice-seeking Church report there is the quote from John Wesley’s ‘Sermon 39’ that says “Though we cannot think alike, may we not love alike?
 May we not be of one heart, though we are not of one opinion?
 Without all doubt, we may.”
 This is not just true where we differ in our political or theological thinking, but also in the more fundamental aspects of thinking and cognitive processing.

 We do not all experience faith in the same way and we do not all need to do church in the same way.
-The joy of being a Connexional church is the rich diversity that makes up who we are.
+The joy of being a Connexional Church is the rich diversity that makes up who we are.

 We are blessed to be part of what makes up such a varied Connexion, but there are key values that bind us.
-This was bought home to me keenly on my overseas visit where the love and welcome expressed in the Bahamas, Turks and Caicos Islands District was palpable.
+This was bought home to me keenly on my overseas visit, where the love and welcome expressed in the Bahamas, Turks and Caicos Islands District was palpable.
 Our context, geography and history may be different, but I felt like I was being welcomed by a branch of my own family.
-The fundamental values of our faith are what links us.
+The fundamental values of our faith are what link us.

-But all this work also reflects the three key rules that John Wesley spoke of the in the early days of the Methodist movement “Do no harm, do all the good you can, and attend to the ordinances of God”.
+But all this work also reflects the three key rules that John Wesley spoke of the in the early days of the Methodist movement, “Do no harm, do all the good you can, and attend to the ordinances of God”.
 These three golden threads should weave through our lives and all we do as individuals and as an organisation.

 The exhortation of Isaiah to learn to do right sounds fairly simple at first glance.
-We are all pretty sure we know what is right, but if we dig a little deeper into what that actually might mean for us it can be a real challenge.
-We might find the need to move from views, opinions attitudes and actions we have held on to for a long time.
+We are all pretty sure we know what is right, but if we dig a little deeper into what that actually might mean for us, it can be a real challenge.
+We might find the need to move on from views, opinions attitudes and actions we have held for a long time.
 We may also need to critically reflect on the power and privilege that we hold, and not just point this out in others.

-We read earlier the passage from Mark about the calling of the first disciples.
+We read earlier the passage from Mark’s Gospel about the calling of the first disciples.
 One definition of the word disciple is someone who learns from Jesus to live like him.
 A disciple is a follower or learner.
 This is something that we are all called to be.
 At the heart of being called to follow Christ is the call to learn.
 Learning is something to embrace.

 A friend was about to head off to college to start his ministerial formation.
-Someone from his home church said to him “Whatever you do, don’t let them change you” They might as well have said “Whatever you do, don’t learn anything!”
+Someone from his home church said to him “Whatever you do, don’t let them change you!”
+They might as well have said “Whatever you do, don’t learn anything!”

 The process of learning new things changes our brains and how we think and act.
 Learning is not just what others need to do.
 There are attitudes, thoughts and actions within each of us, that, if we are honest, could benefit from the effects of the challenge of change through learning.
 Those assumptions we make about people because of the way they look, speak, dress, act and many other things, may benefit from that challenge.

 The Methodist Way of Life information on the Methodist website tells us that “For some people learning might be formal theological education, but we also learn through our day-to-day lives and encounters with other people.
 There are lots of things that can block learning.
 We might be over-nostalgic and sceptical of the unknown.
 Or get stuck in an ideology that limits curiosity.
 Or just get distracted.
-But, by definition, disciples are learners, so stay open-minded!”.
+But, by definition, disciples are learners, so stay open-minded!”
 This takes us right back to our calling to be disciples.

-The same is so true for us as individuals and as a church.
+The same is so true for us as individuals and as a Church.
 All that we say and do is modelling behaviour and attitudes that others will learn from.
 It will also, more often than not, be a greater witness to those around us than any sermon, or carefully crafted church social media post.

 We ourselves learn from others and how they live and act.
 There are so many faithful and saintly people who can inspire and teach us.
 I thank God for all those people in my life who I have learnt from, some are in this room and may never be aware of the way they have taught and inspired me, and continue to do so.